Global CucinaGlobal Cucina

 8. 8

-Bake on the middle rack at 350°F (175°C) for to 40 minutes.
+Bake on the middle rack at 350°F (175°C) for about 40 minutes.
 The blondies should remain soft inside.
 If the almonds brown too quickly, loosely cover with aluminum foil.

 40 min